Form: Styling

 Can be provided via the label

-A label is always needed for accessibility reasons.
+A label is always needed to provide an accessible user experience.

 export const label = () => html`